Living in Gibraltar · Last updated 2 June 2026

 Can I use my NHS card in Gibraltar?

 No. Gibraltar is not part of the NHS and NHS cards are not accepted for routine care.
 You need to register separately with the Gibraltar Health Authority (GHA) once you establish residency.
-Emergency care at St Bernard's is available to all, but ongoing primary care requires registration.
+Emergency care at St Bernard's Hospital is available to all, but ongoing primary care requires GHA registration.

 How long does GHA registration take?

 Registration itself is usually completed in one visit to the Primary Care Centre, provided you have all required documents.
 GP allocation follows after registration.
-Allow a few days to a couple of weeks before your first non-urgent appointment is available.
+Allow a few days to a couple of weeks before your first non-urgent appointment becomes available.

 Is healthcare free in Gibraltar?